apoorvasaraswat5/HumanDetection/dataset/README.md

 Before uploading audio files, make sure that there exists a corresponding reference file in /references.
 (i.e. if your audio file is named "sample1.wav" located in /audio_files, there is a reference file in /references named "sample1.rttm")
+Annotations are expected to be stored as .csv files, where the attributes are, in order: start_time,end_time,speaker,text

 #TODO Add instructions for uploading video files